prefix-dev/reproducible-builds/README.md

 * **Windows**: None yet (TODO).
 Open to suggestions!

 This is similar to what other projects in the [Reproducible Builds](https://reproducible-builds.org/) project do, but for Conda packages.
+If you have any more suggestions for variations, please let us know!

 ## Getting Started 🚀